Houston Workers’ Compensation Lawyers

 Workers’ Compensation Specifics: “Non-Subscriber” Claims

-Some of these privileges they forgo include the following:
+Some of the privileges they forgo include:

 An employee’s partial responsibility for a personal injury due to a lack of prudent behavior.

 A situation where an injured employee probably failed to take an opportunity to get out of harm’s way.